 The intent of the mining laws and the leasing acts, both State and Federal, is to develop the mineral resources on the public domain and State land.
-The law and public sentiment are on the side of the bona fide mining locator who stakes a claim with a serious intention of prospecting for minerals.
-The best way to demonstrate his good faith is to properly locate the claim and to maintain and work it in full accordance with all legal requirements.
+The law is on the side of the bona fide mining locator who stakes a claim with a serious intention of prospecting for minerals.
+The best way to demonstrate his good faith is to properly locate the claim and to maintain and work it in full accordance with all legal requirements and due regard for the rights of the surface owner whether it be the United States, the State or a private party.
+Any destruction of surface resources should, in all cases, be limited to that which is necessary to determine the existence of an ore body.
+Needless destruction of surface resources in this era of awakening consciousness of the environment is almost certain to create conflicts.
+Mere excavation of a certain volume of material which is not expected to determine the mineral potential, or even whether mineralization exists, often raises a serious question in the mind of the surface owner as to the good faith of the locator.

-Approximately 71.7 percent of the land in the State of Arizona is owned or controlled by the Federal Government, including Indian reservations, and is subject to the provisions of the Federal laws.
-The State of Arizona is the owner of a little less than 13 percent and, for the most part, the acquisition of mining rights in such lands is subject to the State laws, entirely apart from the Federal statutes.
-The remaining land, constituting a little less than 16 percent, is privately owned, but in much of it the minerals have been reserved by the Federal Government and the location of mining claims is subject to the Federal laws.
+Approximately 72 percent of the land in the State of Arizona is owned or controlled, as in the case of Indian reservations, by the Federal Government, and is subject to the provisions of the Federal laws.
+The State of Arizona owns approximately 13 percent and, for the most part, the acquisition of mining rights in such lands is subject to the State laws, entirely apart from the Federal statutes.
+However, as a result of exchanges of land between the State and the United States under the provisions of the Taylor Grazing Act, many instances will be found where the mineral and surface estates have been separated.
+It is common to find minerals subject to the Federal mining law and the surface owned by the State.
+The remaining land, constituting about 15 percent, is privately owned, but in much of it the minerals have been reserved by the Federal Government and the location of mining claims is subject to the Federal laws.
 Frequently, however, the private landowner owns the minerals contained therein and in such cases the mining laws do not apply.